 macOS 14.0 (Sonoma) or later.
 Blip uses Swift Charts and other APIs introduced in macOS 14.

 Blip needs to read hardware sensors (SMC for fans, IOKit for GPU/disk I/O, process list for top apps) which require unsandboxed access.
 The app is fully open source — you can audit every line of code, and every release is notarized by Apple.
+There is no telemetry or tracking of any kind — no analytics, no crash reporters, no network calls home.
+No server infrastructure is used or needed for Blip to work; everything runs entirely on your Mac.
+The app has been security audited to ensure the utmost care in being a safe app for use.

 Hover over any row in the main popover to reveal a detailed sub-panel to the side — just like iStats Menus.
 It shows charts, breakdowns, and top processes for that category.